exasol/exasol-testcontainers/doc/design.md

 The `SupportInformationRetriever` module provides access to cluster logs, configuration and core-dumps.

+## `ScriptLanguageContainerInstaller`

+The `ScriptLanguageContainerInstaller` is responsible for installing custom Script Language Containers (SLC).

 # Runtime

 This section describes the runtime behavior of the software.